Shredding update: NYC Shred Day FREE document shredding event in Manhattan on June 20.

 Shred Fest is a FREE annual shredding service in NYC and the rest of New York State, sponsored by the AARP Stop Scams program.

-There are FREE shredding events in all five boroughs starting next week and through May.
+There are FREE shredding events in all five boroughs this week and through mid-through May.

 You don’t have to be an AARP member, or even over 50, to take advantage of this FREE public paper shredding program.

 Just bring your sensitive documents, and watch them turned into confetti.

 Every two seconds someone’s identity is stolen, and 16.7 million Americans were victimized by identity fraud last year.

 Overall fraud incidence climbed eight percent.

 A whopping 90 percent of Generation Xers and Baby Boomers in New York called the prevalence of fraud, including identity theft, a “significant problem” for New Yorkers – with 63 percent saying it’s a “very significant problem,” according to a recent AARP NY/Siena College survey.

 In 2016, the Federal Trade Commission received more than 132,000 complaints about identity fraud just from New York State residents.